jilliangmeehan/summer-farah/_includes/work.md

 ["dead sea"](https://issuu.com/hooliganmag/docs/issue_21) – hooligan 21

 ## Reviews + Essays
+["A New Silent Grammar": On Customs by Solmaz Sharif"](https://www.clereviewofbooks.com/home/solmaz-sharif-customs-review) at Cleveland Review of Books

-["I Write An Attempt: On Mohammed El-Kurd's _RIFQA](https://lareviewofbooks.org/article/i-write-an-attempt-on-mohammed-el-kurds-rifqa/) _at LA Review of Books__
+["I Write An Attempt: On Mohammed El-Kurd's _RIFQA](https://lareviewofbooks.org/article/i-write-an-attempt-on-mohammed-el-kurds-rifqa/)at LA Review of Books

 [Books We Read by Arabs in 2021](https://summabis.medium.com/books-we-read-by-arabs-in-2021-bc9db1dc837)with Samia Saliba